miekg/gitopper/README.md

 curl essentially

 basic auth, then system auth... account exists... and in special group??

+## Client

+Included is a little client, called `gitopper-cli` that eases remote interaction with the server's REST interface.

 -ctl is basically a curl client, but make a client, simple as hell